Measurement of the branching fraction of $J/\psi\rightarrow\rho\pi$ at KEDR: Theoretical framework and MC simulation

 \section{Theoretical framework and MC simulation}

 The differential cross section of the process $J/\psi\rightarrow \pi^+\pi^-\pi^0$ can be written as a sum of contributions of several intermediate states $\rho(770)\pi$, $\rho(1450)\pi$, $\omega\pi$, $\rho(1700)\pi$.
 In this paper, we consider the first two terms, which are dominant.
 We neglect the remaining terms as well as contribution of the decay $J/\psi\rightarrow \pi^+\pi^-\pi^0$ without intermediate resonances, the corresponding systematic errors are considered in Section \ref{sec:fitting}.
-Under these conditions, the expression for the differential cross section can be represented as
+Under these conditions, the expression for the differential cross section \TCM{has the form}

+where ${d\Gamma}$ is a phase space element, $j$ can be $0,+,-$ corresponding to the charged states $\rho(770)$ and $\rho(1450)$.
+The amplitudes $a_{j}$ and $b_{j}$ are the functions of $s$ and pions momenta and correspond to neutral and charged modes of $\rho(770)$ and $\rho(1450)$ resonances.
+The amplitude for neutral mode can be written as